AdobeDocs/advertising.en/help/dsp/campaign-management/placements/placement-settings.md

 **[!UICONTROL Pre-bid viewability]:**

-Which pre-bid viewability filters by [!DNL DoubleVerify], [!DNL Oracle Advertising] ([!DNL Moat]), and [!DNL Integral Ad Science] to apply for the placement.
+Which pre-bid viewability filters by [!DNL DoubleVerify], and [!DNL Integral Ad Science] to apply for the placement.
 The advertiser-level defaults are selected for new placements, but you can change the settings.
 Additional fees may apply.

->[!NOTE]
->
->[!DNL Oracle] will sunset its advertising business by 30 September 2024, including all services from [!DNL MOAT].

 **[!UICONTROL Ads.txt filtering]:**